LibraryOfCongress/bagit-java/README.md

 We no longer support directly serializing a bag.
 But if that is something you require there are plenty of great libraries that offer this capability
 ##### Fetching
 We no longer support fetching.
 This is due to the various protocalls that could be involved.
 Again, if this is something you need, there are much better java libraries out there that you can use to fill this functionality.

-### Note if using with Eclipse
-Simply run `gradle eclipse` and it will automatically create a eclipse project for you that you can import.

 ### Examples
 The "new" bagit interface is very intuitive, but here are some easy to follow examples.
 Instead of returning messages like in the old interface, now it throws errors so you don't have to parse messages to understand what happened.